Simple mechanism that breaks the Hall effect linearity at low temperatures

-We apply the same mean-field approach to calculate the effective conductivity tensor in the case of random mixture of two 2D electron phases.
+The same mean-field approach {can be applied} to calculate the effective conductivity tensor in the case of random mixture of two 2D electron phases.
 We approximate the regions with different conductivities by a circular inclusions with different radii.
-The analytical solution to the problem is tremendous and we present it only in Appendix~\ref{append2} with the details of calculations.
-Note, that the mean-field theory usually gives a good result, when the fraction content $p$ is not close to percolation threshold $p_c$~\cite{LL,MFT}.
+The analytical solution of the problem is tremendous and we present it only in Appendix~\ref{append2} with the details of calculations. {In a random mixture the inclusions join in clusters, the characteristic size of these clusters increases with the increase of $p$ and becomes infinite at some $p=p_c$, which is called percolation threshold.} The mean-field theory usually gives a good result, when the fraction content $p$ is not close to $p_c$~\cite{LL,MFT}.
 For isotropic 2D systems $p_c=0.5$, while for isotropic 3D structures $p_c\approx 0.15$.

-Now let us analyze a possible value of non-linearity of the Hall resistance due to system inhomogeneity.
-This non-linearity arises due to the difference in the carriers' mobility in different parts of the sample.
+Now let us analyze a possible {amplitude} of the Hall resistance non-linearity due to system inhomogeneity.
+This non-linearity arises due to the {either} difference in the carriers' mobility in different parts of the sample {or due to difference in the corresponding timescales (phase breaking time and spin-orbit interaction time)}.
 The larger is this difference, the greater would be the non-linearity.
 Naively, according to Eqs.~(\ref{HLN}) and (\ref{mutilde}) there is no limitation on relative mobility variations with the magnetic field.
 Indeed, the effect would be high, if the system contains low-$n$ regions, since correction to the mobility is inversely proportional to $n$, see Eq.~(\ref{mutilde}).
-However, in the low-$n$ regions the conductivity itself is low, then, the higher order corrections in $(ne\mu)^{-1}$ come into play, and suppress the magnetoresistance~\cite{Minkov2004}.
-As a result, a realistic estimate of the relative variation of $\tilde{\mu}$ due to weak localization could be maximum 50\% or so for 2D systems and for 3D systems, as well~\cite{Zhang1992,Belykh2018}.
+However, in the low-$n$ regions the conductivity itself is low, and the higher order corrections in $(ne\mu)^{-1}$ come into play, suppressing the magnetoresistance~\cite{Minkov2004}.
+As a result, a realistic estimate of the relative variation of $\tilde{\mu}$ due to {WL} could be maximum 50\% or so for 2D systems and for 3D systems, as well~\cite{Zhang1992,Belykh2018}.